A nested divide-and-conquer method for tensor Sylvester equations with positive definite hierarchically semiseparable coefficients: Introduction

 \section{Introduction}

 In this work we are concerned with the numerical solution of linear systems with a Kronecker sum-structured coefficient matrix of the form:

-where the matrices $A_t\in\mathbb R^{n_t\times n_t}$ are symmetric and positive definite (SPD) with spectrum contained in $[\alpha_t, \beta_t]\subset \mathbb R^+$, and have low-rank off-diagonal blocks, for $t=1,\dots,d$.
+where the matrices $A_t\in\mathbb R^{n_t\times n_t}$ are symmetric and positive definite (SPD) with spectrum contained in $[\alpha_t, \beta_t]\subset \mathbb R^+:=\{z\in\mathbb R\ \text{s.t.}\ z>0\}$, and have low-rank off-diagonal blocks, for $t=1,\dots,d$.
 By reshaping $x,b\in\mathbb R^{n_1\dots n_d}$ into $d$-dimensional tensors $\T X,\T{B}\in\mathbb R^{n_1\times \dots n_d}$, we rewrite \eqref{eq:lin-sys} as the tensor Sylvester equation

-where $\times_j$ denotes the $j$-mode product for tensors \cite{kolda}.
+where $\times_j$ denotes the $j$-mode product for tensors \cite[Section 2.6]{kolda}.

-Such problems arise naturally when discretizing $d$-dimensional Laplace-like operators by means of tensorized grids that respect the separability of the operator \cite{townsend2015automatic,townsend-fortunato,strossner2021fast,palitta2016matrix,massei2021rational}.
+Tensor Sylvester equations, not necessarily with SPD coefficients, arise naturally when discretizing $d$-dimensional Laplace-like operators by means of tensorized grids that respect the separability of the operator \cite{townsend2015automatic,townsend-fortunato,strossner2021fast,palitta2016matrix,massei2021rational}.
 In the case $d = 2$, we recover the well-known case of matrix Sylvester equations, that also plays a dominant role in the model reduction of dynamical systems \cite{antoulas-approximation}.

 Several methods for solving matrix and tensor Sylvester equations assume that the right-hand side has some structure, such as being low-rank.
 This is a necessary assumption for dealing with large scale problems.
-In this paper, we only consider unstructured right-hand sides $\T B$, for which the cases of interest are those where the parameters $n_t$ have small to medium size.
-On the other hand, the structure in the coefficients $A_t$ (which are SPD and have off-diagonal blocks of low-rank), will be crucial to improve the complexity of the solver with respect to the completely unstructured case.
+In this paper, we only consider unstructured right-hand sides $\T B$, for which the cases of interest are those where the memory cost $\mathcal O(\prod_{t=1}^d n_t)$ still allows storing $\T B$ and the solution $\T X$.
+Note that, this limits the scenarios where our algorithm is effective to small values of $d$, i.e. $d=2,3$.
+The structure in the coefficients $A_t$ (which are SPD and have off-diagonal blocks of low-rank), will be crucial to improve the complexity of the solver with respect to the completely unstructured case.
 We also remark that when the $A_t$s arise from the discretization of elliptic differential operators, the structure assumed in this work is often present \cite{hackbusch,borm}.